utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 1. Select **APIs** in the sidebar and select an API.
 1. From the API's overview, next to **Definition**, select **+** and then select **Author from scratch**.
 Alternatively, select **create** in the sidebar under the API.

 1. Select the definition type and format.
-We are using OpenAPI and YAML in this example.
+This example uses OpenAPI and YAML.
 1. To start with a sample definition, select **Use a boilerplate**.

     <img alt="Generating an API definition" src="https://assets.postman.com/postman-docs/v10/api-builder-author-definition-v10.17.jpg" width="323px"/>